Report on Top Ways To Treat & Get Rid of Ringworm

 - Killing the bugs causing the infection

-- Raising immunity to prevent re-infection
+- Boosting the immune system to prevent re-infection

-- Healing the rashes/sores
+- Healing rashes/sores

 How to use it?